NeutralKaon/BVTserialInterfacer/README.md

 | `***DPID: %lf` | Current D part of PID| `--get-differential-time` |

 # More Information
-Info about the BVT3000 and the Eurotherm 902s can be found on my personal website at http://www.jjmiller.info.
+Info about the BVT3000 and the Eurotherm 902s can be found on my personal website at http://www.jjmiller.info/post/NMR_Temperature_Fun/.

-Note that the Eurotherm and the BVTs implement a version of the Bisynch protocol over RS232 with 7 data bits, 1 (Even) parity bit, at a maximum speed of 96000 baud.
+Note that the Eurotherm and the BVTs implement a version of the Bisynch protocol over RS232 with 7 data bits, 1 (even) parity bit, 1 stop bit, at a maximum speed of 9600 baud.

 Example use "in the field"
 -----------------